-Today, they have become a major trend with no sign of diminishing.
+Modern black bathrooms have become a major trend with no sign of diminishing.
 The appeal of black as a neutral and the ease of leavening it with white elements – but no other color – seems to inspire great designers and DIY folk alike.
-And black lends itself perfectly to modern and minimalist design ideas whether used in solid blocks or prints.
+It’s a masculine take on a bath and black lends itself perfectly to modern and minimalist design ideas whether used in solid blocks or prints.

 The small Stockholm apartment of Swedish designer Jimmy Schonning [top & below] features black walls and floor, fully tiled in the way championed by mid-20th century architects – using small-scale square field tiles.
 With the white sink basin and light grout, it has a modern masculinity that reminds me of a tuxedo.
 Hopefully there is excellent lighting and, of course, a reflective white ceiling helps.
 I like the tall Mora kitchen faucet, another minimalist gesture.

 Adjacent to the sink, an open, wall mounted shower empties into a black resin slipper tub.
 While it lacks any shower enclosure, the tile floor serves it well as a wet room.